 # Type I – Chromic Acid Anodize：

+It is a process that is used to improve the surface finish and corrosion resistance of alloys.
 This anodizing creates a thin, dense oxide coating on the surface of the metal.
 The process can be used on both bare and painted aluminium surfaces.

 Chromic acid anodize produces a deep, satin black finish that is very resistant to corrosion.
 And it is often used for architectural applications or products that will be exposed to harsh environments.

 # Type II – Sulfuric Acid Anodize：

 It helps protect the aluminium from corrosion and wear.
 The sulfuric acid anodizing process can also improve aluminium parts’ appearance and mechanical properties.

 # Type III – hardcoat Anodize：

-The hardcoat anodize process can also be used to improve the appearance of aluminum parts.
-This treatment can produce a variety of colors, including black, bronze, and gold.
+The hard anodized film is generally required to be 25-150um thick.
+The hard coat anodizing process can also be used to improve the appearance of aluminium parts.
+This treatment can produce a variety of colours, including black, bronze, and gold.

 Type I Vs Type II Vs Type III, What’s the difference?